pawanaichra/doe/README.md

 And you are done.

 ## TO-DO
  - [x] Completely Randomized Design
  - [ ] Randomized Complete Block Design
  - [ ] Randomized Complete Block Design with missing values
  - [ ] Latin Square Design
  - [ ] Graeco-Latin Square Design
  - [ ] Balanced Incomplete Block Design
  - [ ] Factorial Designs
  - [ ] Tests

 ## License

-This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.